oneapi-src/unified-memory-framework/README.md

 Memspace backed by all available NUMA nodes discovered on the platform sorted by capacity.
 Can be retrieved using umfMemspaceHighestCapacityGet.

+#### Highest bandwidth memspace

+Memspace backed by an aggregated list of NUMA nodes identified as highest bandwidth after selecting each available NUMA node as the initiator.
+Querying the bandwidth value requires HMAT support on the platform.
+Calling `umfMemspaceHighestBandwidthGet()` will return NULL if it's not supported.

 ### Proxy library

 UMF provides the UMF proxy library (`umf_proxy`) that makes it possible